-In this paper we explore the concept of evolving computational systems.
+In this chapter we explore the concept of evolving computational systems.
 These are systems in which everything in the computational process is subject to change.
 This includes inputs, algorithms, outputs, and even the computing agents themselves.
 A simple example of a computational paradigm that meets this definition of an evolving system to a limited extent is that of a computer interacting in real time with a user while processing information.
 Our focus here is primarily on certain changes that may affect the data required to solve a problem.
 We also examine changes that affect the complexity of the algorithm used in the solution.
 Finally, we look at one example of a computer capable of evolving with the computation.

-A number of evolving computational paradigms are described.
-In Sections 3, 4, and 5, time plays an important role either directly or indirectly in the evolution of the computation.
+A number of evolving computational paradigms are described for which a parallel computing approach is most appropriate.
+In Sections 1.3, 1.4, and 1.5, time plays an important role either directly or indirectly in the evolution of the computation.
 Thus, it is the passage of time that may cause the change in the data.
-In another context, it may be the order in which a stage of an algorithm is performed, that determines the number of operations required by that stage.
-In Sections 6 and 7, it is not time but rather external agents acting on the data that are responsible for a variable computation.
+In another context, it may be the order in which a stage of an algorithm is performed that determines the number of operations required by that stage.
+The effect of time on evolving computations is also used to contrast the capabilities of a parallel computer with those of an unconventional model of computation known as the accelerating machine.
+In Sections 1.6 and 1.7, it is not time but rather external agents acting on the data that are responsible for a variable computation.
 Thus, the data may be affected by a measurement that perturbs an existing equilibrium, or by a modification in a mathematical structure that violates a required condition.
-Finally, in Section 8 evolving computations allow us to demonstrate that no computer, whether conventional or unconventional, can aspire to the title of 'universal', so long as its properties are fixed once and for all.
-Our conclusions are offered in Section 9.
+Finally, in Section 1.8 evolving computations allow us to demonstrate the impossibility of achieving universality in computing.
+Our conclusions are offered in Section 1.9.

-2 Computational Models
+1.2 Computational Models